Blog

 In contrast to recruitment, talent acquisition is a long-term strategy that focuses on assessing the potential of a future employee's career progression within the organization.
 The goal of talent acquisition is to hire people who have the potential to climb through the ranks and become managers and senior leaders in the future.
 As a result, talent acquisition shifts from just filling open positions to building a long-term strategy for future needs.

-Talent acquisition should be used for highly-skilled and leadership positions that may take some time to fill, while recruiting should be used for positions that can be filled in a short period of time.
+Talent acquisition should be used for highly-skilled and leadership positions that may take some time to fill, while recruiting should be used for positions that can be filled in a short period.

 The talent acquisition and talent management team have their own distinct set of responsibilities and roles